cerb/cerb.github.io/_docs/admin/setup/mail/sender-addresses.md

 (( SMTP server MAIL FROM auth ))

-Make sure you've configured SPF, DKIM, and DMARC records in DNS for all sender domains.
+For optimal email deliverability, make sure you've configured SPF, DKIM, and DMARC records in DNS for all sender domains.
+We'll test this a little later.

 # References